xythobuz/xythobuz.github.io/input/blog/2026/2026_07_04_scooter_battery.md

 title: Blog
 post: E-Scooter Battery Build
-description: Replacement 13S6P Li-Ion AliExpress Kit for my Xiaomi Mi 2
+description: Replacement 800Wh 13S6P Li-Ion AliExpress Kit for my Xiaomi Mi 3
 date: 2026-07-04
 update: 2026-07-12
 comments: true
+auto_toc: true
 ---

 ## Background

-For some years now I own a Xiaomi Mi 2 scooter.
+For over two years now, since February 2024, I own a Xiaomi Mi 3 scooter.
 Of course I flashed it with SHFW using the ST-Link method, which then allows using the normal SHFW Android app to do all updating and configuring.

 This worked perfectly fine for about 2500km.